 Here are some of the challenges that obstruct the adoption of asset tokenization

 We need to overcome some challenges to widen the scope of tokenization and token economy.
-Despite an increasing interest in tokenized assets, government authorities and brokers look at asset tokenization with much attention.
+The rising interest has made the government authorities and brokers very attentive to asset tokenization.

 - Uncertainty in code of conduct

-The lack of code of conduct and common standards for the development and management of tokenized assets not only compels financial entities to review the business architecture but also exposes investors to unwanted practices.
+The lack of code of conduct and common standards for developing and managing the tokenized assets compels financial entities to review the business architecture and exposes investors to unwanted practices.
+Using formal frameworks will ensure trust among all market participants.
 Using formal frameworks will ensure trust among all market participants.

 - Uncertainty in regulations

 The lack of regulations within jurisdictions and the borderless nature of nascent blockchain technology presents a challenge for investors and institutions to hold tokenized assets confidently.
-Regulators, local and global policymakers should work in coordination to state the legal framework, including all aspects of digital asset management.
+Regulators, local and global policymakers should coordinate to state the legal framework, including all aspects of digital asset management.

 Besides the above challenges, some companies are assisting in solving compliance-related issues.
 For example, Harbor aims to embed compliance at the token level.
-They check whether the trade is compliant or not, by considering who the buyer and seller are and where the trade takes place.
-If the trade is found to be compliant, the trade can be made on any token exchange.
+They check whether the trade is compliant or not by considering who the buyer and seller are and where the trade takes place.
+If the trade is found to be compliant, the trade becomes possible on any token exchange.

 Proper KYC and regulatory compliances in place can help make the adoption of asset tokenization for every industry easier.
 EU’s ESMA and US SEC have made progress and comments in the field of tokenization.
-Also, countries like Malta and Switzerland have come up with plans to build a room for marketplaces for tokenized assets.
+Countries like Malta and Switzerland have also planned to build a room for marketplaces for tokenized assets.
 A clear picture of the regulatory framework is crucial for the safe development of the token economy.

-However, we have tried to address the above issues and explained what needs to be considered to be a part of the token economy.
+However, we have tried to address the above issues and explained what needs to be considered part of the token economy.